lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 The modifiers for the Assist Rolls are added together and applied to the leader's Group Roll.
 The maximum total modifier for the Group Roll is +4, no matter how well everyone succeeds.

 > Example: Elodie and Zoe are assisting Tug with a Repair roll.
-Elodie and Zoe each roll Repair first, and get a Good Success (+2) and a Success Success (+1).
+Elodie and Zoe each roll Repair first, and get a Good Success (+2) and a regular Success (+1).
 This lets Tug roll Repair+3 for the Group Roll.